 - 1. The following sanctions, individually or in combination, may be imposed upon any student found to have violated the Student code of Conduct. - a.
 Admonition a note in writing to the student stating that the student has violated institutional regulations and that future misconduct of any nature will be dealt with more stringently. - b.
-Loss of Privileges removal of specified privileges for a designated period of time, including but not limited to, loss of privileges such as living in university-owned housing, room/hall selection, open house, visitation, party registration, guest registration, holding elective or appointive office, pledging or initiation into campus organizations, and/or having motor vehicles, stereos or other equipment on campus.
+Loss of Privileges removal of specified privileges for a designated period of time, including but not limited to, loss of privileges such as living in university owned housing, room/hall selection, open house, visitation, party registration, guest registration, holding elective or appointive office, pledging or initiation into campus organizations, and/or having motor vehicles, stereos or other equipment on campus.
 When the designated time period ends, the student is eligible for reinstatement of privileges; however, conditions for reinstatement may be specified in the original sanction. - c.
-Administrative Assessment the student or group may be assessed an administrative assessment in punitive damages.
+Fines the student or group may be assessed an administrative fee at the discretion of the Vice President for Student Affairs, the Chief Student Conduct Officer, the Assistant Director of OSC, Director of University Housing, or the Residential Conduct Officer.
 If assessed, the following shall apply: